sungnga/instagram-clone-app/README.md

 - **Create a DELETE_POST mutation:**
   - In src/graphql/mutations.js file:
     - The deletePost mutation performs 4 operations: delete_posts(), delete_likes(), delete_saved_posts(), and delete_notifications()
-    - When a post is deleted, it also deletes all the associated likes, comments, notifications, and saved_posts of the post
+    - When a post is deleted, it also deletes all the associated likes, comments, notifications, and saved_posts with the post
     ```js
     export const DELETE_POST = gql`
       mutation deletePost($postId: uuid!, $userId: uuid!) {